DrSnyder86/ERS-Integration/ers_integration/readme.md

 - Awards players with automatic bank payment bonus on completion of scene cleanup.
 Giving player incentive to clean-up their scenes.

 Traffic Stops
-- When used with Wk_wars2k radar the front plate will lock automatically in the event of a pullover and notify dispatch of location.
+- When used with Wk_wars2k radar the front plate will lock automatically.
+- Automatically sends dispatch alert when a stop is initiated

 Postal
-- Nearest postal is now shown in dispatch events
+- Nearest postal is now shown in dispatch request events

-## Installation
+# Installation
-# MANUAL-INSTALL
+## MANUAL-INSTALL
 - Make a backup of your current resourses for security.
 - Open the INSTALL ME Folder.
 Inside are your new ps-dispatch alerts and radial menu items. `Script will not work without these`.
 - `These are not drag & drop.
 You must add them manually!`
 - Go into your ps-dispatch resourse.
 Open the `config` file in the `shared` folder.
+   - ps-dispatch/shared/config.lua
 - Add the new `Alert blips` from `add.config.lua` under the `Config.Blips` section.
 - Next head into your `client` folder and open `alerts` file.
 Scroll all the way to the bottom and paste the alerts from `add.alerts.lua` here.
+   - ps-dispatch/client/alerts.lua
 - Open your qbx-radialmenu resourse.
 Go into the `config` folder and open the `client.lua`.
 Copy the items from `config.client` and paste them under `menu items` or `job items`.
+   - qbx-radialmenu/config/client.lua
 - Drag and drop the ers_integration script in your resourse folder.
 Be sure it is started after ERS and Ps-dispatch.

-# REPLACE-INSTALL
+## REPLACE-INSTALL
 - Make a backup as usual
 - Replace the following files in `ps-dispatch` with the ones provoded in the  REPLACE-INSTALL Folder.
    - ps-dispatch/client/alerts.lua